-The College of Social and Behavioral Sciences – “The People College” – focuses on people and their connections with each other, their pasts, and the world around them to better understand the complexity that shapes their daily lives.
-The Downtown Lecture Series is designed to share those insights with the general public.
-Every year, five faculty members take the stage of the Fox Tucson Theatre to talk about their research and what it reveals about people.
-This year, the series will explore “food” and its connections with health, culture, and the environment.
+The University of Arizona's College of Social and Behavioral Sciences is the “The People College.”
+We study people and their connections with each other, their pasts, and the world around them to better understand the complexity that shapes their daily lives.
+The Downtown Lecture Series is designed to share those insights by inviting UA faculty to take the stage of the Fox Tucson Theatre and share their work.
+This year, the series will explore “food” and its connections with people's health, culture, and environment.